-Aston Martin, specifically, Aston Martin Racing, the official motorsport division of the British sports car manufacturer, recently made its return
+Aston Martin, specifically, Aston Martin Racing, the official motorsport division of the British sports car manufacturer, recently

 to racing in the U.S., debuting at the Laguna Seca leg of the 2011 American Le Mans Series--a race which it won